waveform80/pisense/docs/faq.rst

   ``compass_raw`` (or call their duplicated methods).
 However, under the covers this causes two *separate* IMU reads with all the attendant overhead that implies.
 There's no way to get this set of data from a single IMU read.

+I'm not intending this to be the simplest interface to the Sense HAT.
+The official API is probably easier to get going with.
+My feeling is that I'd prefer an API that was a little harder to get started with if it allowed me more scope to "get things done".

 Why are you using *single* precision floats in the display?!